shimaore/entertaining-crib/test/rate.coffee.md

         a.carrier.should.have.property 'actual_amount'
         a.carrier.should.have.property 'divider', 1000
         a.carrier.should.have.property 'subsequent'
-        a.carrier.subsequent.should.have.property 'cost', 34
+        (expect a.carrier.subsequent).to.have.property 'cost', 34
         a.carrier.should.have.property '_id'

       it 'should rate client', ->
         r = new Rating {rating_tables,source:'test3'}
-        expensive = rating_tables 'expensive'
+        expensive = new CouchDB rating_tables 'expensive'
         after -> expensive.destroy()
         await expensive.create()
         await expensive.put